shsagir/play-area-sync/docs/install-ez-platform.md

 ### Parameter config

-Since you don't want any credentials in Git you need to create a PHP parameter file, which reads all credentials either from your [App's secrets](secrets) or [environment variables](env-vars).
+Since you don't want any credentials in Git you need to create a PHP parameter file, which reads all credentials either from your [App's Secrets](secrets) or [environment variables](env-vars).
 Create the `app/config/parameters_prod.php` with the following contents:

 ```php
 $secrets = json_decode(file_get_contents($_SERVER['APP_SECRETS']), true);